aravindan-acct/logstash_arm/README.md

 ## Deploying the Logstash Server
 The [logstash](https://www.elastic.co/guide/en/logstash/current/introduction.html) server can be deployed using:
-1. [ARM template for single instance deployment](https://raw.githubusercontent.com/aravindan-acct/logstash_arm/main/logstash_arm.json) - This option is suited for environments where there is low to moderate log events traffic. or
+-   [ARM template for single instance deployment](https://raw.githubusercontent.com/aravindan-acct/logstash_arm/main/logstash_arm.json) - This option is suited for environments where there is low to moderate log events traffic.

+OR

-2. [ARM template for virtual machine scale set deployment, VMSS](https://raw.githubusercontent.com/aravindan-acct/logstash_arm/main/vmss/logstash_arm_vmss.json) - This option is suited for environments where log events traffic is very high and a single instance cannot handle the load.
+-   [ARM template for virtual machine scale set deployment, VMSS](https://raw.githubusercontent.com/aravindan-acct/logstash_arm/main/vmss/logstash_arm_vmss.json) - This option is suited for environments where log events traffic is very high and a single instance cannot handle the load.

 ### Deployment parameters